Mini factsheet: Heart health

 • Lack of regular exercise

-• Bad diet high in meat and dairy
+• Unhealthy diet high in meat, eggs, dairy and processed foods

 • High blood pressure